redsymbol/rascal-go/README.md

 different languages, as an exercise in learning a new language more deeply.

 This is the go version.
+It's not really functional yet.

 BUILD & INSTALL